In short

 Do trade show giveaways actually work?

-Is personalisation always necessary?
+Is personalisation always necessary for trade show merchandise?

 In summary: trade show promotional products work when they are designed to create continuity between encounter and relationship.
+A strategic choice of giveaway — consistent with the audience, the context and the commercial objective — multiplies the value of every contact generated during the event.